-Abbott ID NOW COVID-19 is a molecular point-of-care test system for the detection of patients infected with Covid-19.
-It facilitates qualitative detection of the nucleic acid of SARS-CoV-2 virus in Covid-19 suspected patient.
+Abbott ID NOW COVID-19 is a portable, molecular point-of-care test system for the detection of Covid-19 patients.
+Credit: Abbott.

-Developed by Abbott, the test kit is based on ID NOW™ molecular platform, introduced in 2014 for the detection of Influenza A & B, Strep A and respiratory syncytial virus (RSV) in the US.
+Developed by Abbott, a US-based medical device and healthcare company, the test kit is based on the NOW™ molecular platform, introduced in 2014 for the detection of influenza A and B, strep A and the respiratory syncytial virus in the US.

-The US Food and Drug Administration (FDA) granted emergency use authorisation (EUA) to use the system for Covid-19 detection in March 2020.
-The test meets the criteria for its EUA, under Section 564(c) of the Federal Food, Drug and Cosmetic Act.
+The US Food and Drug Administration (FDA) granted emergency use authorisation (EUA) to use the ID NOW system for Covid-19 detection in March 2020 and ID NOW 2.0 in May 2022.
+The test meets the criteria for its EUA under Section 564(c) of the Federal Food, Drug and Cosmetic Act.

-The authorisation comes from criteria that SARS-CoV-2 can generate a life-threatening condition, including severe respiratory illness to humans.
+The authorisation comes from the criteria that SARS-CoV-2 can generate a life-threatening condition, including severe respiratory illness, in humans.
 The test can diagnose Covid-19 in patients under complete scientific evidence available to the FDA; no other adequate approved alternative is available for emergency use.

-Abbott ID NOW COVID-19 is a portable, light-weight (3kg), small toaster sized COVID-19 test device, which can be used in various locations including physician’s office, clinic or mobile units.
+Abbott ID NOW Covid-19 is a portable, lightweight and compact Covid-19 test device, which can be used in a range of locations including a physician’s office, clinic or mobile units.

-The test is an automated assay that delivers positive results in just five minutes and takes only 13 minutes to show the negative results, using the ID NOW™ molecular platform.
-The ID NOW™ molecular platform of the test is an instrument-based, isothermal system for rapid qualitative identification of infectious diseases.
-Its isothermal nucleic acid amplification technology facilitates accurate test results in few minutes.
+The in-vitro diagnostic test is an automated assay that delivers positive results in just five minutes and takes only 13 minutes to show negative results, using the ID NOW molecular platform.
+The ID NOW molecular platform is an instrument-based, isothermal system for rapid qualitative identification of infectious diseases.
+Its isothermal nucleic acid amplification technology facilitates accurate test results within a few minutes.

 The test detects nucleic acid from the RNA of SARS-CoV-2 virus present in nasal, nasopharyngeal or throat swabs, as well as the swabs eluted in viral transport media, collected by the healthcare providers from the suspected Covid-19 patients.